Drug Evaluation Committee 2011-37 Order of Clinical Trial Request Form and Contract Review Agreement

 We are the secretariat of a clinical trial review committee that receives requests for review from external medical institutions.
 We received a request from a medical institution that entrusts the review of a certain clinical trial to our committee (hereinafter referred to as "the other medical institution") that they would like to hurry up to conclude a contract review agreement.

-I understand that the head of the medical institution, who is the contract signer, uses the clinical trial request form to understand the content of the clinical trial that needs to be reviewed, determines which committee should be asked to review it, and if the selected committee is external, concludes an "entrusted review agreement.
+I understand that the Chairperson of the medical institution who concludes the contract understands the contents of the clinical trial that needs to be reviewed based on the clinical trial request form, determines which committee to request for review, and if the selected committee is external, concludes an "entrusted review agreement.
 If this is correct, I think it is impossible for the contract of entrustment of review to occur prior to the request for clinical trial.
 I have submitted the above to the medical institution, but the secretariat of the medical institution (in effect, the SMO) is adamant that the contract review agreement precedes the clinical trial request form.
-Basically, this is a problem with the medical institution on the outsourcing side, and we plan to conclude an agreement as soon as possible, but we do not understand the essential nature of the issue.
+Basically, this is a problem with the medical institution on the outsourcing side, so we plan to conclude an agreement as soon as possible, but we do not understand the essential nature of the issue.

-According to Article 27, Paragraph 1, Guidance 1 of the GCP, "The head of the site shall select an appropriate investigational review committee for each clinical trial and request it to conduct investigations and deliberations.
-In addition, GCP Article 30, Paragraph 2 states, "If the head of the implementing medical institution decides to have an external clinical trial review committee conduct investigations and deliberations, he or she must conclude a contract with the establisher of the relevant clinical trial review committee in advance.
+According to Article 27, Paragraph 1, Guidance 1 of the GCP, "The Investigator Site Chairperson shall select an appropriate Clinical Trial Review Committee for each clinical trial and request it to conduct investigations and deliberations.
+In addition, GCP Article 30, Paragraph 2 states, "If the Investigator Site Chairperson decides to have an external Clinical Trial Review Committee conduct the investigation and deliberation, he or she must conclude a contract with the establisher of that committee in advance.
 However, there is no specific provision regarding the timing of the submission of the request for a clinical trial by the sponsor, and the contract can be concluded before or after the submission of the request for a clinical trial.